Sparse factor models of high dimension: Abstract

 \section{Abstract}

-We consider the estimation of factor model-based variance-covariance matrix when the factor loading matrix is assumed sparse.
-To do so, we rely on a system of penalized estimating functions to account for the identification issue of the factor loading matrix while fostering sparsity in potentially all its entries.
-We prove the oracle property of the penalized estimator for the factor model when the dimension is fixed.
-That is, the penalization procedure can recover the true sparse support, and the estimator is asymptotically normally distributed.
-Consistency and recovery of the true zero entries are established when the number of parameters is diverging.
-These theoretical results are supported by simulation experiments, and the relevance of the proposed method is illustrated by an application to portfolio allocation.
+We consider the estimation of a sparse factor model where the factor loading matrix is assumed sparse.
+The estimation problem is reformulated as a penalized M-estimation criterion, while the restrictions for identifying the factor loading matrix accommodate a wide range of sparsity patterns.
+We prove the sparsistency property of the penalized estimator when the number of parameters is diverging, that is the consistency of the estimator and the recovery of the true zeros entries.
+These theoretical results are illustrated by finite-sample simulation experiments, and the relevance of the proposed method is assessed by applications to portfolio allocation and macroeconomic data prediction.